 We often face risks of a burn injury as we go about our day and don’t realize it.
 Whether in a home, place of business, or a workplace, if a burn risk is present, the owner or operator of the property has a duty to warn visitors or workers of their risk.
 Otherwise, they may be found negligent and held liable for an accident which resulted in injury.
 A few examples of burn injury cases in which injured party can seek compensation for their suffering include:

 - Burns caused by accidents in a restaurant or café

 - Burns caused by friction or fires in an auto accident

 - Burns caused by chemicals being improperly used or stored in the workplace

 - Burns caused by fires resulting from electrical issues at work, in a place of business or a private residence

 There are many ways in which an individual can sustain a burn injury.
-If you or a loved one have suffered in an accident which resulted in first, second or third degree burns, you should contact a personal injury attorney who specializes in burn injury cases.
+If you or a loved one have suffered in an accident which resulted in first, second, or third-degree burns, you should contact a personal injury attorney who specializes in burn injury cases.
 To contact our burn injury attorney, you can call Cueria Law Firm at (504) 525-5211.

 Understanding Burn Injuries

-While first degree burns can be treated at home by running cool water on the affected area and then bandaging with a medical wrap, more severe burns should be handled by a medical professional.
+While first degree burns can be treated at home by running cold water on the affected area and then bandaging with a medical wrap, more severe burns should be handled by a medical professional.
 If you or someone you are with receive a burn injury, you should seek medical attention immediately.
-Do not try to remove clothing or other materials which are burned into the skin, as that can exaggerate the burn injury further and require a longer, more painful healing process.
+Do not try to remove clothing or other materials that are burned into the skin, as that can exaggerate the burn injury further and require a longer, more painful healing process.